Chandra Vikram

 Generic safety RLHF often degrades clinical helpfulness — models become more refusing without becoming more correct.
 The Constitutional AI methodology pioneered by Anthropic offers an alternative: train a model against an explicit, written constitution.
 No public clinical constitution exists; no model has been trained against one.

 A written Clinical Constitution — ten to fifteen principles covering deferral to clinicians, uncertainty surfacing, refusal of out-of-scope reasoning, dosing caution, and patient communication.
 A pipeline that uses a stronger model to generate critique-and-revision pairs against the constitution.
 DPO fine-tuning of Qwen3-8B against those pairs.
-Evaluation against Asclepius (project 03) for safety, and a held-out clinical utility benchmark to measure capability tradeoff.
+Evaluation against Asclepius for safety, and a held-out clinical utility benchmark to measure capability tradeoff.

 Read the manuscript